Shhshsh-lang/UAS-WORK/README.md

 But getting blue and red triangles of only a specific region was bit tough so I used the coordinates of the contours of the triangles to do it the i did the rest of calculation
 Till now  I have completed the work on a single image

+7th October
+today i applied the same code on all the test images since i used the coordinates to differnciate between the grassy and burnt area so i had to do this